RSSchermer/entitytled/README.md

 In the previous section it was mentioned a couple of times that querying through the companion object happens via a wrapper around Slick queries.
 The reason for this is that Entitytled needs to keep track of your eager-loads.
-The original idea was to simple extend Slick queries, but this was abandoned because it did not make sense conceptually: a Slick query represents a single query to the database and eager-loading might take several queries.
+The original idea was to simply extend Slick queries, but this was abandoned because it did not make sense conceptually: a Slick query represents a single query on the database and eager-loading might take several queries.

 You may have noticed however, that the operations exposed by the wrapper are somewhat limited.
-Slick exposes many more query operations: `length`, `map`, `exists`, etc. These are not exposed by the wrapper, because eager-loading only makes sense for queries that return entity instances.
+Slick exposes many more query operations (`length`, `map`, `exists`, etc).
+These are not exposed by the wrapper, because eager-loading only makes sense for queries that return entity instances.
 For queries that don't return entity values you should just use normal Slick queries.
 You can retrieve the Slick query from the wrapper at any point by calling `query`: